 RStudio Connect has a limit for the number of concurrent users it can serve, which is based on the number of named users for your license type.
-A concurrent user is defined as a single individual with an active browser connection to one or more customer applications (see 3.2.1 of the End User License Agreement).
+A concurrent user is defined as a single individual with an active browser connection to one or more customer applications.
+Your license will allow the same number of concurrent users as licensed named users.

 Concurrent User Limits

 More plainly, a concurrent user can be described as one human on one browser connecting to one instance of RStudio Connect, whether they are an administrator, publisher, viewer, or anonymous visitor, as defined in the RStudio Connect Permissions Document.

 The concurrent user limit in your RStudio Connect instance depends on the type of license that you are using.
 When the number of concurrent users exceeds that limit, additional users will see an error message stating that the license quota has been reached: